Simple English Scone Recipe you will love.

 - Add the milk in a few steps.
 Keep gently combining with a fork.

 - Finally, use your hands to incorporate the last bits of dry flour into the mixture by pressing and turning the dough in the bowl (it doesn’t take more than 8 – 10 movements).
 Stop when the dough is just about to hold together.
-It will look very messy and crumbly.
+It will look very messy.

 - Tip the dough onto the lightly dusted counter.
-Shape the dough into an oval/circular shape at least 3 centimetres tall.
-Wrap it in the clean film and leave resting on a plate in the fridge for 30 minutes.
+Gently pat the dough into an oval/circular shape at least 3 centimetres tall.

 - Cut the scones out using a round cutter.
 The top of the scones might have a few cracks and an uneven surface.
 That’s why I place the scones onto the tray with the top side down and the bottom – smoother side up.

 - For smaller scones use a 5.5 cm cutter.
-I’m able to cut around 14 little cuties and as I don’t like waste, I pat the leftover dough together again and cut out 3 additional scones.
-If you want a large scones, use a 6.8 cm cutter.
-You should be able to cut out around 6 scones and a couple more from the leftovers.
+I’m able to cut around 10 scones and as I don’t like a waste, I pat the leftover dough together again and cut out 3 additional scones.

-- Brush the top of each scone with egg/milk wash and bake them on 200 C. Smaller scones will take around 13 minutes, bigger scones between 18 – 20 minutes.
+- Brush the top of each scone with egg/milk wash and bake them on 200 C for approximately 13 minutes.

 - Let the scones cool down before serving.
 Enjoy them with clotted cream and jam.